 Prioritise energy access to households of persons with disabilities who are users of energy-consuming assistive technologies, when covering related costs through public programmes.

-Develop further public support for the access to and affordability of assistive technologies.
-Consider the additional electricity needs of these technologies when developing programmes oriented at energy-efficiency and reduction of the general energy use. ,
+Develop further public support for the access and affordability of assistive technologies.
+Consider the additional electricity needs of these technologies when developing programmes oriented at energy-efficiency and reduction of the general energy use.

+Secure the provision of affordable personal assistance for persons with disabilities and support the financial sustainability of disability service providers, DPOs and NGOs coping with increases of energy and service provision costs.

 Ensure price reductions for public transport, and the access to rate reductions for persons with disabilities on fuels for private vehicles.

 Consider public support for the acquisition of electric vehicles for persons with disabilities and ensure the accessibility of recharging stations and the affordability of recharges.